zalenix/portaldocs/portal-sdk/templates/top-extensions-reliability.md

 There are two methods to assess the reliability of an extension, blade or part.

 Performance metrics are located on the PowerBi dashboard, and indicate how well  an extension, blade, or part is performing.
-These metrics are described in [Performance metrics](#performance-metrics).
+These metrics are described in [#performance-metrics](#performance-metrics).

 The other method is to examine and correct error conditions that are reported on the dashboard, as specified in [#extension-errors-powerbi-dashboard](#extension-errors-powerbi-dashboard).
 The error states for extensions, blades, and parts are described in [portalfx-extensions-status-codes.md](portalfx-extensions-status-codes.md).